 Infection and Sepsis

-The Network concentrates on several major critical illness burdens:
+The Network concentrates on several major critical illness burdens including sepsis:

 - The Critical Illness Stress-induced Immune Suppression (CRISIS) Prevention Trial was intended to evaluate "prophylaxis" strategies used to prevent stress-induced nosocomial infection and sepsis.
+Nosocomial infection/sepsis occurs in up to 40% of children requiring prolonged care in the PICU.
 The study used a double-blind, randomized, controlled trial design to test the hypothesis that daily prophylaxis with metoclopramide, zinc, selenium, and glutamine would reduce nosocomial infection and sepsis in critically ill children.
 The study was terminated for futility after enrollment of 293 subjects.
-This trial was registered in ClinicalTrials.gov (NCT00395161).

 - Children’s Hospital of Philadelphia

 - University of Utah Health Sciences Center (Data Coordinating Center)